 (176 miles, 9/12 days)

 Offa’s Dyke Path passes close to the entire border of England and Wales.
 The full route links Sedbury Cliffs, near Chepstow on the Severn Estuary with the coastal town of Prestatyn on the north Wales coast.
 The route passes through 3 areas of Outstanding Natural Beauty; the Clwydian Hills, the Shropshire Hills and the Wye Valley as well as such enticing areas as the Clun Forest, the Brecon Beacons, the Black Mountains and the Vale of Clwyd.
 The path crosses the border no less than 20 times and for a good chunk of the way follows the great dyke that King Offa of Mercia built, to separate his kingdom from the Welsh ‘heatherns’.
-Offa came to the thrown in 757 and dedicated his kingship to expanding Mercia’s south and east borders.
+Offa came to the throne in 757 and dedicated his kingship to expanding Mercia’s south and east borders.
 To that end he wished to block off his western borders allowing him to concentrate on his weaker easterly neighbours.

 Offa’s Dyke walk does not slavishly follow the route of Offa’s defensive position.
 There is a good chunk missing in the Wye Valley, probably due to it being thick forest 1200 years ago but the line of the dyke is followed on either side and to particularly good effect around the Clun Forest.
 The actual construction of the dyke is of a built up bank with a series of disconnected spoil holes (not continuous) usually but not always on the west side.
 It is most clearly followed over the higher land where the drop from bank to hole can be 30 foot; it is great to walk and view in places but non-existent in others.
 Do not get the impression that Offa’s Dyke walk is a continuous walk on a high bank – this is rare indeed!